Save on fees with postgraduate CSP courses

 There are a few eligibility criteria you'll need to meet in order to get a CSP, like:

-• being an Australian citizen, permanent resident or a New Zealand citizen
+• being an Australian citizen, permanent resident or a New Zealand citizen, or holding a relevant visa

 • living in Australia throughout your course.